The Role of an ePartner and how to find YOURS

 Many of you have women you know who need to find the narrow gate that you found and entered, women you know or will probably meet who would benefit from taking our Courses just as much as you have.
 You may know they are going through difficulties OR you may not be aware of it at all since many of us keep marriage difficulties (like adultery or our husbands leaving us) to ourselves.
 But GOD knows!

 That's why it's also important for you to be discreet, because very often when the OW “other woman” knows you're interested in restoring, she'll try even harder to hold onto the man she captured (read Proverbs 5:3-4) and husbands will continue building a stronger hate wall.

 This is why the Lord has given you this time, to get your relationship with your HH solid, then to ask God to send you your first ePartner, which is basically the beginning of your ministry.
-To do so, it's important to begin using your BNN "Brand New Name" and the name He's given you for your ministry—because all He's asking is that you simply minister and care for ONE other woman at this time.
+To do so, it's important to begin using your BNN "Brand New Name" to be fully transparent while remaining discreet.

 My ePartner and Who is at the Center!!